 In the U.S., 1 in 5 men and 1 in 4 women are estimated to have chronic kidney disease, and most people who have it don’t know it.
 Find out how you can protect your kidney function.

 Unless you’ve had problems in the past, you probably take for granted that your kidneys are working as they should.
-But one in five men and one in four women in the United States are estimated to have chronic kidney disease, and most people who have it don’t know it.
+But 1 in 5 men and 1 in 4 women in the United States are estimated to have chronic kidney disease, and most people who have it don’t know it.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Even more alarmingly, over-the-counter medicines, common prescriptions, and nutritional supplements can have serious effects on kidney function.
-You are at higher risk if your kidneys aren’t completely healthy to begin with, says Robert Heyka, MD, Chair of Cleveland Clinic’s Department of Nephrology & Hypertension.
+Even more alarmingly, over-the-counter medicines, common prescriptions and nutritional supplements can have serious effects on kidney function.
+You are at higher risk if your kidneys aren’t completely healthy to begin with, says nephrologist Robert Heyka, MD.

 Only your doctor can perform the tests to determine whether your kidneys are healthy.
 However, there are certain health problems that make a person more likely to develop kidney disease.